 Here’s what’s happening in the Talkeetna Community Schools program:

 read when time allows–The Talkeetna Chamber of Commerce is offering scholarships of up to $3,000.00 to graduating seniors and continuing students in the Susitna Valley High School attendance area.
-The funds granted may be used for any expenses involved in post-secondary education and will be disbursed to the student upon proof of enrollment.
+The funds granted may be used for any expenses involved in post-secondary education.
 For more information about applying for one of these scholarships, please contact Kerry Walter: info [at] talkeetnachamber [dot] org , or by visiting the website, talkeetnachamber.org or by U.S. mail: PO Box 334, Talkeetna, Alaska 99676.
 Applications and references must be received by 5:00 p.m. on Tuesday April 18th.